- Swamp Cooler Vs. Air Conditioner

 On the other hand, a swamp cooler is much simpler.
 It only needs power to the fan.
 This indicates that it won’t take nearly as much energy to power.

-In short, an evaporative cooler is much more energy-efficient than an air conditioner.
+In short, an evaporative cooler is much more energy-efficient than an AC unit.
 This can save you money on your electricity bill every month.

 However, an air conditioner is also more precise at temperature control.
 It can also cool your home to lower temperatures than a swamp cooler can.